peppermintbird/peppermintbird/README.md

 ## 🎬 Hobbies and Interests

-- 🌟 Ghibli films and the sci-fi western anime Trigun (especially the cat, don't you just love it?).
+- 📝 Writing and literature.
-- 📝 Writing, literature, language learning (currently focusing on German and Japanese).
+- 🤓 Language learning (currently focusing on German and Japanese).
+- 😺 Cat lover extraordinaire.
+- 🌟 Ghibli films, HxH, and Trigun (especially the cat!).
 - 🎹 Classic music (especially the piano).
-- 😺 Cat lover extraordinaire.
 - 🎮 Thought-provoking games.
 - 🧠 Continuously pursuing knowledge and growth.